 The HRB Prosody Project

-The project team members include Dr. Alice Lee project lead, Prof. Fiona Gibbon as co-investigator, and Jennifer Harte and Deirdre O’ Leary as the speech and language therapists and research assistants.
+The project team members include Dr. Alice Lee as project lead, Prof. Fiona Gibbon as co-investigator, and Jennifer Harte and Deirdre O’ Leary as the speech and language therapists and research assistants.
 Dr Olivia O' Mahony, Damhnait Ní Mhurchú and Dr Sue Peppé are collaborators on the project.